SharkMachine/psr18-shark/README.md

 - `CURLOPT_HEADER` - Headers are set in the request.
 - `CURLOPT_WRITEFUNCTION` - The client uses this to get the response body.
 - `CURLOPT_HEADERFUNCTION` - The client uses this to get the response headers.

+## How do I implement NTLM authentication?

+Microsoft is phasing out NTLM.
+For this reason, NTLM authentication won't be implemented in this library.
+However, it should be possible with the following curl options:

+- `CURLOPT_HTTPAUTH` as `CURLAUTH_NTLM`
+- `CURLOPT_USERPWD` with username and password, for example "username:password"

+Check [examples.md](examples.md) for an example.